-24. DECC held a small stakeholder meeting in May 2009 to gather stakeholder views to inform its planned consultation on the long-term management of plutonium.
+25. DECC held a small stakeholder meeting in May 2009 to gather stakeholder views to inform its planned consultation on the long-term management of plutonium.
 Two discussion documents were then published in 2009, asking for views on key factors in comparing plutonium management options and on decision methodology and timing.
-The DECC's formal consultation on the long-term management of plutonium is now due early 2011.
-A fuller description of these activities can be found in CoRWM doc.2723.
+DECC's formal consultation on the long-term management of plutonium began on 7th February 2011.
+A fuller description of past activities on plutonium can be found in CoRWM doc.
+2723.